• Skip to primary navigation

 Recipes To Use Up Eggs (Whole Egg Custard)

-This traditional egg custard is made with whole eggs.
+This traditional egg custard is made with a dozen of whole eggs.
 So if you have a lot of eggs on hand, here's a good recipe to use them up.

-I make this recipe for egg custard or deviled eggs.
-They're both great ways to use up a lot of eggs.
+I make this recipe for egg custard, deviled eggs, or pickled eggs with beets.
+They're all great ways to use up a lot of eggs.

 If I have too many whites, I'll make this delicious Angel Food Cake.
-Or if I have too many yolks, I'll make Amish Peanut Butter Cream Pies.
+Or make Amish Peanut Butter Cream Pies with extra yolks.

 There are lots of ways to use up extra eggs and make delicious food your family will enjoy.